-The Office of Student Affairs has responsibility for student accountability to the benefit and welfare of the University community, as well as the individual student.
-The University reserves the right to dismiss a student at any time without any definite public charge.
-Assumption University is also aware of its responsibility to the larger Worcester community in which it is located.
-Students are expected to observe all local laws and to conduct themselves off-campus in a way that reflects well on their association with the University community.
-Students involved in off-campus incidents may be subject to University disciplinary procedures.
+The rules, policies, and regulations of the College, collectively known as the Conduct Code, as ordinances of reason for the common good, help to foster a community that is worthy of our calling.
+Assumption College is aware of its responsibility to the larger Worcester community in which it is located.
+Students are expected to observe all local laws and to conduct themselves off-campus in a way that reflects well on their association with the College community.
+Students involved in off-campus incidents may be subject to College disciplinary procedures.